raufer/beautiful-jekyll/img/ml-serving/2019-28-02-machine-learning-serving-patterns.markdown

 #### Online Stateless

 The consumption is done on an event basis, hence the model needs to exposed behind a service, e.g. `REST`, `gRPC`.
 The consumer has the ownership of sending all of the necessary data for the inference operation as dictated by the API contract.
 Useful to obtain inferences for a single input or a batch of them.
 Acceptable response times are typically on the subsecond range.
-Each request is independent and therefore no state needs to be maintained.
+Each request is independent and therefore no state needs to be mantained.

 ![online-statless]({{ "/img/ml-serving/online-stateless2.png" | absolute_url}})